Internal Medicine Residency

 Application Process

 All applications for the Categorical Program are processed through the Electronic Residency Application Services (ERAS).
 All interested applicants should select the Mass General Categorical Program (NRMP # #1261140C0) on their ERAS application.
-The deadline for applications is September 24, 2024, midnight EST. All invitations to interview will be granted no later than November 30, 2024.
+The deadline for applications is September 23, 2025, midnight ET.
+All invitations to interview will be granted no later than November 30, 2025.

 With multiple tracks available within the Internal Medicine Residency Program, we encourage applicants to explore the different opportunities available and apply to the program(s) that best match your interests.
 Applicants interested in the Categorical Program can simultaneously apply for the Primary Care program.
 Your application will be reviewed by screeners in each program you have selected.

-If you are interested in the Physician Scientist Program (PSP), applicants should apply directly to the Stanbury PSTP Internal Medicine Residency Program (NRMP # 1261140C2) via ERAS.
+If you are interested in the Physician Scientist Program (PSP), applicants should apply directly to the Stanbury PSTP Internal Medicine Residency Program (NRMP # 1261140C2) via ERAS and you will be screened by the PSP program only.

 Full application details can be found here.